Here’s a question that came up on the OTN database forum recently:

 In passing, one of the answers to the original question pointed to an item on OraFaq that suggested that you identify tables where rebuilding might be of some benefit by looking at dba_tables, multiplying avg_row_len by num_rows, dividing by the block size then comparing with blocks.
 If blocks is much larger – say 50% – than the space needed for the data then you may have a table worth thinking about.

-As a pointer to trouble-spots it’s probably quite reasonable in most cases – provided your statistics are reasonably accurate, and you don’t have long, LOB, varray, nested table or UDT (user-defined type) columns – all of which may mess up the arithmetic a bit.
+Although it made no allowances for row and block overheads as a pointer to trouble-spots it’s probably quite reasonable in most cases – provided your statistics are reasonably accurate, and you don’t have long, LOB, varray, nested table or UDT (user-defined type) columns – all of which may mess up the arithmetic a bit.